Wall Street Analyst Downgrade BEST Inc. [BEST]. What else is Wall St. saying

 No proposal will be submitted for shareholder approval at the annual general meeting.
 Instead, the annual general meeting will serve as an open forum for shareholders to discuss Company affairs with management.
 The chairman of the AGM will conduct and lead the AGM and may accept questions from shareholders at his sole and absolute discretion.

-The results of the trading session contributed to over 8280046 shares changing hands.
-Over the past one week, the price volatility of BEST Inc. stands at 7.65% while the volatility over the past one month is 7.53%.
+Over the last 12 months, BEST stock dropped by -63.11%.
+The average equity rating for BEST stock is currently 3.00, trading closer to a bullish pattern in the stock market.

-The market cap for BEST stock reached $598.44 million, with 387.49 million shares outstanding and 54.67 million shares in the current float.
-Compared to the average trading volume of 6.26M shares, BEST reached a trading volume of 8280046 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for the stock reached $534.89 million, with 387.49 million shares outstanding and 54.67 million shares in the current float.
+Compared to the average trading volume of 6.35M shares, BEST stock reached a trading volume of 5069767 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Goldman have made an estimate for BEST Inc. shares, keeping their opinion on the stock as Neutral, with their previous recommendation back on December 03, 2020.
 The new note on the price target was released on May 15, 2020, representing the official price target for BEST Inc. stock.
 Previously, the target price had yet another raise to $6, while Oppenheimer analysts kept a Outperform rating on BEST stock.

-BEST Inc. [BEST] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 18.46.
-With this latest performance, BEST shares gained by 35.09% in over the last four-week period, additionally sinking by -34.19% over the last 6 months – not to mention a drop of -60.61% in the past year of trading.
+BEST Inc. [BEST] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -9.22.
+With this latest performance, BEST shares gained by 20.75% in over the last four-week period, additionally sinking by -46.67% over the last 6 months – not to mention a drop of -63.11% in the past year of trading.

 The progress of the company may be observed through the prism of EPS growth rate, while Wall Street analysts are focusing on predicting the 5-year EPS growth rate for BEST.
 When it comes to the mentioned value, analysts are expecting to see the 5-year EPS growth rate for BEST Inc. go to 40.00%.